The solution path of the generalized lasso: Connection to LARS. Connection to LARS

-In this section, we return to the LARS algorithm, described in the introduction as a point of motivation for our work.
-Here we assume that $D=I$, so that \eqref{eq:dlasso} is the same as the standard lasso problem \eqref{eq:lasso}; furthermore we assume that $\rank(X)=p$.
-Our algorithm computes the lasso path $\hbeta_\lambda$, via the dual path $\hu_\lambda$ (using Algorithm \ref{alg:d} applied to $\ty,\tD$ as defined in \eqref{eq:yd}).
-Another way of finding the lasso path is to use the LARS algorithm in its ``lasso'' mode.
+In this section, we return to the LARS algorithm, described in the \hyperref[intro]{Introduction} as a point of motivation for our work.
+We assume that $\operatorname{rank}(X)=p$ and $D=I$, so that~\eqref{eq:dlasso} is just the standard lasso problem.
+Our algorithm gives the lasso path $\hbeta_\lambda$, via the dual path $\hu_\lambda$; another way of finding the lasso path is to use the LARS algorithm in its ``lasso'' mode.
 Since the problem is strictly convex ($X$ has full column rank), there is only one solution at each $\lambda$, so of course these two algorithms must give the same result.

-In its original or unmodified state, LARS returns a different path, obtained by selecting variables in order to continuously decrease the maximal absolute correlation with the residual (technically these are inner products with the residual, but they become correlations if we think of standardized data).
-We refer to this as the ``LARS path''.
-Interestingly, the LARS path can be viewed as an approximation to the lasso path (see \cite{lars} for an elegant interpretation and discussion of this).
-In our framework, we can obtain an approximate dual solution path if we never check for dual coordinates leaving the boundary, which can be achieved by dropping Step 3 from Algorithm \ref{alg:d} (or more precisely, by setting $l_{k+1}=0$ for each $k$).
+In its original or unmodified state, LARS returns a different path, obtained by selecting variables in order continuously decrease the maximal absolute correlation with the residual.
+We refer to this as the ``LARS path.''
+Interestingly, the LARS path can be viewed as an approximation to the lasso path (see~\cite{lars} for an elegant interpretation and discussion of this).
+In our framework, we can obtain an approximate dual solution path if we never check for dual coordinates leaving the boundary, which can be achieved by dropping Step 3 from Algorithm~\ref{alg:d} (or more precisely, by setting $l_{k+1}=0$ for each $k$).
 If we denote the resulting dual path by $\tu_\lambda$, then this suggests a primal path

-based on the transformation \eqref{eq:xprimaldual} (noting that $b=0$ as $\nul(X)=\{0\}$).
+based on the transformation in~\eqref{eq:xprimaldual}.
 The question is: how does this approximate solution path $\tbeta_\lambda$ compare to the LARS path?

-Figure \ref{fig:lar} shows the two paths in question.
-On the left is the familiar plot of \cite{lars}, showing the LARS path for the ``diabetes data''.
-The colored dots on the x-axis mark when variables enter the model.
+Figure~\ref{fig:lar} shows the two paths in question.
+On the left is the familiar plot of~\cite{lars}, showing the LARS path for the ``diabetes data.''
+The colored dots on the $x$-axis mark when variables enter the model.
 The right plot shows our approximate solution path on this same data set, with vertical dashed lines marking when variables (coordinates) hit the boundary.
-The paths look identical, and this is not a coincidence: we show that our approximate path, which is given by ignoring dual coordinates leaving the boundary, is equal to the LARS path in general.
+The paths look identical, and this is not a coincidence: we can show that our approximate path, which is given by ignoring dual coordinates leaving the boundary, is equal to the LARS path in general.